-- There’s an agility component here — network resources need to be brought online in minutes, reconfigured in seconds, and be ubiquitous, some wired, some wireless.
+- More agility — network resources need to be brought online in minutes, reconfigured in seconds, and be ubiquitous, some wired, some wireless.
 Dynamic access and provisioning will become the catchwords of the day.

-- Automation must become a new norm.
-Whether that’s north-south automation or simply automatic failover, manual intervention will become too complex and costly for organizations.
+- More Automation — Whether that’s north-south automation or simply automatic failover, manual intervention will become too complex and costly for organizations.

 The best infrastructure providers see these needs and address them with: